How to Easily Find Your Photos

 Once you know how you search, decide on categories – start with broad ideas as you can always add more detailed ones later.
 Do you want to group chronologically (by year), within families or events?

 My categories are based loosely on Stacy Julian’s Library of Memories system.
-I have major categories of Us & Pets, People We Love, Places & Things, then more detailed categories under these with individual family names, events, holidays, etc.
+I have major categories of Us & Pets, People We Love, Places & Things, then more detailed categories under these with individual family names, events (graduations, weddings), holidays, etc.

 I talk about that a little bit and have screenshots of my categories from the computer program Historian .
-Since then, I have typed up a worksheet with a list of examples of my categories to use as a guide, as well as a blank worksheet for you to fill in your own.
+I have been using this program for about 20 years and love it.
+It makes finding my pictures easy & I can also edit them or crop them if I want to print different sizes.
+I have typed up a worksheet with a list of examples of my categories to use as a guide, as well as a blank worksheet for you to fill in your own.
 Just click on the links to download a copy.

-If you would like any help getting started organizing your photos, please leave me a message on the Contact Us page to schedule a free one-on-one consultation call or you can join my VIP Facebook group to get more tips and information about photo management and scrapbooking your family’s memories.
+If you would like any help getting started organizing your photos, please leave me a message on the Contact Us page to schedule a free one-on-one consultation call or you can follow me on social media to get more tips and information about photo management and scrapbooking your family’s memories.